Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces

-Since the terms of $E_1$ are direct sums of line bundles, the complex $\l$ is a free monad for $\shM$.
+Since the terms of $E_1$ are direct sums of line bundles, the complex $\cL$ is a free monad for $\shM$\!.

-Observe that the only terms with twist $\aa$ appear in $\K_s$ for $s=|\aa|$ and that the Betti numbers in homological index $k$ come from the higher direct images $E_1^{-s,t}$ on diagonals with $s-t=k$.
-Hence \( \beta_{k,\aa}(F_\b) \) is the rank of $\o_{\PP\nn}(-\aa)$ in \( E_1^{-|\aa|,|\aa|-k} \) which is \( h^{|\aa|-k}(\PP\nn, \shM\otimes\Om^\aa(\aa)) \).
+Observe that the only terms with twist $\aa$ appear in $\cK_s$ for $s=|\aa|$ and that the Betti numbers in homological index $k$ come from the higher direct images $E_1^{-s,t}$ on diagonals with $s-t=k$.
+Hence \( \beta_{k,\aa}(G_\b) \) is the rank of $\OO_{\PP\nn}(-\aa)$ in \( E_1^{-|\aa|,|\aa|-k} \) which is \( h^{|\aa|-k}(\PP\nn\!, \shM\otimes\Om^\aa(\aa)) \).

-Lastly, note that the hypothesis of part \eqref{item:resolution} implies that the terms of \eqref{eq:derived-E1} on diagonals with $k<0$ vanish; hence the free monad $\l$ is a locally free resolution.
-Since each map in the construction from \cite[Lem.~3.5]{EFS03} increases the index $-s$, the differentials in $F_\b$ are minimal, so $F_\b$ is a minimal virtual resolution. \end{proof}
+Lastly, note that the hypothesis of part \eqref{item:virtual-resolution} implies that the terms of \eqref{eq:derived-E1} on diagonals with $k<0$ vanish; hence the free monad $\cL$ is a locally free resolution.
+Since each map in the construction from \cite[Lem.~3.5]{EFS03} increases the value of $-s$, the differentials in $G_\b$ have no degree $\zero$ components. \end{proof}

 \begin{remark} In the proof of \cite[Prop.~1.2]{BES20}, Berkesch, Erman, and Smith show that if $M$ is sufficiently twisted so that all higher direct images of $\shM\otimes\Om_{\PP\nn}^\aa(\aa)$ vanish, then the $E_1$ page will be concentrated in one row, which results in a linear virtual resolution.
 Similarly in \cite[Prop.~1.7]{EES15}, Eisenbud, Erman, and Schreyer prove that for sufficiently positive twists, the truncation of $M$ has a linear free resolution.
-However, in both cases the positivity condition is stronger than $\zero$-regularity for $M$, as illustrated by the following example. \end{remark}
+However, in both cases the positivity condition is stronger than $\zero$-regularity for $M$\!, as illustrated by the following example. \end{remark}

-\begin{example} Write $S = \kk[x_0,x_1,y_0,y_1,y_2]$ for the Cox ring of $\PP1\times\PP2$ and consider the ideal $I = (y_0 + y_1 + y_2, x_0 y_0 + x_0 y_1 + x_0 y_2 + x_1 y_0 + x_1 y_1)$.
+\begin{example} Write $S = \kk[x_0,x_1,y_0,y_1,y_2]$ for the Cox ring of $\PP1\times\PP2$ and consider the ideal $I = \langle y_0 + y_1 + y_2, x_1 y_2 \rangle$.
 Then $M = S/I$ is a bigraded, $(0,0)$-regular $S$-module.
 The global sections of the Beilinson spectral sequence for $\shM$ has first page

 where the dotted diagonal maps are lifts of maps from the second page of the spectral sequence, which agree with the maps from \cite[Lem.~3.5]{EFS03}. \end{example}